MiguelCardoso19/ReelRadar/README.md

 ## Acknowledgements

-- The MovieDB API for providing the data used in this project.
+- The Farnart.TV and The Movie Database for providing the data used in this project.